Gated vs ungated content: pros and cons

 While the tactics synonymous with outbound are not totally dead in the water and still have a place in the B2B marketing and sales mix, inbound has become a much better foundation for B2B growth.

 Inbound lead generation is cheaper and easier to get started with, is lower risk, and delivers compounding returns that further lower cost over time.
+Creating a strategy for inbound lead generation can be done in-house, or you can outsource B2B marketing strategy services to help you.

 Editors note: This post was originally published in 2013.
 Quite a lot has happened in the world of marketing in the intervening years, so it has been overhauled for greater accuracy and relevance now.